frywer/parser/README.md

 ##Ruby Developer Test

-Application parses log file and filtering pages by most views, uniq views.
-It:
+The application parse a log file and filtering pages by most views, unique views.
+We also decided to add the possibility to filter by website visitor activity because it can be helpful for marketing.
+The application:

 * Use OOP principles;
 * Use Rspec for testing;